YieldbirdDev/yieldbird_gpt_components/README.md

 | `onSlotResponseReceived` | function | false | Callback function for 'slotResponseReceived' event |
 | `onSlotVisibilityChanged` | function | false | Callback function for 'slotVisibilityChanged' event |

+You can find more about GPT events on the official [Google docs](https://developers.google.com/publisher-tag/reference#googletag.events.event). |

 `AdManagerSlot` is a simple ad component, with properties similar to GPT slot.
 It is responsible for rendering ad in specified place.
 You can use it with following properties:
 | name | type | required | description |